IsaacCheng9/machine-learning-in-chess/README.md

 application of data science tools, this project should make a contribution to the understanding of chess endgames, but also to studies of computational social science and cultural analytics.

+## Libraries and Tools

+### Scoutfish

+[Scoutfish](https://github.com/mcostalba/scoutfish) is a tool written in C++ that is used to query chess databases formatted as .pgn files with very high speed.

+### pgn-extract

+## Installation

+### Python Versions

+This project has been developed and tested to work on Python 3.9 onwards.

+### Installing Dependencies

+1. Ensure that you're in the root directory: `machine-learning-in-chess`
+2. Install the Python dependencies: `pip install -r requirements.txt`

+## Reproducing the Results